 Another difference between a CUI and DUI in California involves implied consent testing.
 Drivers arrested for drunk driving must submit to a chemical test under the state's implied consent laws.
 However, implied consent does not extend to cycling.
 Instead, cyclists may want to request a chemical test if they believe they are not impaired.
 The arresting officer will generally have to perform the chemical test if requested.

 Under Colorado law, a DUI defines the term "vehicle" to include bicycles.
 This means a cyclist is "driving a vehicle."
 If you are substantially incapable of safely operating a bike, that means you may be charged with a criminal DUI in Colorado.

 In Colorado, a person riding a bicycle with a BAC between 0.05% and 0.08% is presumed to be driving while ability impaired (DWAI).
 For a cyclist with a BAC of 0.08% or higher, the law presumes the person was driving under the influence.
 However, if a person is charged with biking under the influence, it will not result in points against a person's driving record as it would for a DUI.

-In New York state, the law explicitly requires that a person must be operating a motor vehicle to be charged with drunk driving, or driving while intoxicated (DWI).
-There is no separate statute covering drunk biking in New York, so people who drink and bike there cannot be charged with a drunk driving offense.
+In New York state, the law explicitly requires that a person must be operating a motor vehicle to be charged with drunk driving or driving while intoxicated (DWI).
+There is no separate statute covering drunk biking in New York.
+A cyclist who is impaired in New York cannot be charged with a drunk driving offense.

-Depending on the laws of the relevant jurisdiction, a person may be charged with a drunk driving offense for riding a bicycle while intoxicated.
-The penalties for conviction also depend on the jurisdiction in which the charge is brought, but they may include fines, jail time, counseling or suspension of driving privileges.
-Individuals who have been charged with such offenses may want to contact an attorney.
+Depending on the laws of your state, you may be charged with a drunk driving offense for riding a bicycle while drunk.
+The penalties for conviction also depend on the jurisdiction and can include fines, alcohol or substance abuse counseling, or jail time.